Integralist/integralist.co.uk/content/posts/interview-techniques.md

 - Cross-Discipline
 - Team Managment

+> [!NOTE]
-> Note: the above are based on a 'Director of Engineering' day of interviews, but you'd have similar formats for varying engineering roles.
+> the above are based on a 'Director of Engineering' day of interviews, but you'd have similar formats for varying engineering roles.

 ## Aren't whiteboard interviews bad?